Why don’t people consider cleaning their insides? We clean the outside don’t we?

 Have you ever felt like you’re missing something?

-Walking with God before sinning, just think, Adam and Eve had life perfect!
-They did not know any sorrow, pain, or death.
-Let’s see, great relationships – check, a beautiful home – check, great food – check, great scenery – check, and best of all – getting to walk with and talk with God himself – check!
-Hmmm, perfection in their world, who wouldn’t take that?
+Adam and Eve walking with God before sinning you must realize had the perfect life!
+They would not know any sorrow, pain, or even death before they chose to sin against God.
+Let’s see, great relationships – check, a beautiful home – check, great food – check, great scenery – check, no rushing, no hassles, and best of all – getting to talk with and walk with God, the creator of this world who made you and the universe – check!
+Hmm perfection in this world, who wouldn’t take that!?

 Really?
-No fighting, killing, hurtful words, senseless actions, no wars, drugs or multivitamins, no concern about money, no illness, no abuse, no crazy people running things, no chaos, or confusion?
-Sounds so peaceful… a utopian state.
-I could get into that!
-Who doesn’t want peace, love, joy, happiness, less burdens, more direction and guidance, and most of all feeling complete?!
+No fighting, killing, hurtful words, senseless actions, no wars, drugs or dentists, no concern about money, no illness, no abuse, no crazy people running things, no chaos, or confusion?
+Sounds sublime, so peaceful… a utopian state.
+I could get into that.
+Who doesn’t want peace, love, joy, patience, less burdens, more direction and guidance, and most of all feeling whole and complete, and being able to get rid of all our load… our sins!
+Jesus tells us his burdens are light and his yolk is easy!
+In Matthew 11:28-30 Jesus states, “Come unto me, all ye that labour and are heavy laden, and I will give you rest.
+Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
+For my yoke is easy, and my burden is light.”
+That my friend is a promise to all who will come to know him!

-Now there is no way that Adam and Eve could have understood all the implications of what their disobedience would cost all those who came after them, or maybe they would of thought twice don’t you think?!
+Now there is no way that Adam and Eve could have understood all the implications/consequences of what their disobedience would cost them and all those who came after them, or maybe they would of thought twice don’t you think?!
+They should have kept their eyes on Jesus Christ.
+We are so like them aren’t we?
+But Jesus beckons us to come for he is the answer for all of this.

-Each of us is ‘missing something’ in our life.
+Each of us is missing something in our life.
 God gives us this ‘void’ to help us to think, search, and find what we are missing.
-This ‘void’ is “God-shaped” – only being able to be filled by him.
-‘Other’ things will never satisfy this part of yourself because what you need is something to complete you and make you whole.
-No one can make you whole but Jesus.
-No person, place, or thing (including money) will ever get you there.
+This ‘void is God-shaped’ which means only being able to be filled by Jesus Christ.
+Other things will never satisfy this part of yourself because what you need is something specially made by him for you, to complete you and make you whole.
+He wants a relationship with you.
+No one can make you whole but Jesus Christ.
+No other person, place, or thing (ie… money, power, any religious tradition, etc.) will ever get you there and make you whole.
+And we all need him alone plus nothing else.
+For he is sufficient.
 You, as a Jew or Gentile, have the truth now.
 So what are you going to do about it?
+I urge you earnestly to read God’s Word as well so we can learn and grow about him, our Savior.
+Because we don’t know when his return will be, Matthew 24:44 Jesus states, “Therefore be ye also ready: for in such an hour as ye think not the Son of man cometh.”
+Are you prepared to meet him?
+He is giving us time.

 Whether you are a Jew or a Gentile, Jesus is coming back one day!